 If you haven’t seen iCarly, it’s very unlikely that you’re reading this right now, but it’s not outside the realm of possibility.
 So I’ll give the usual background whatevers.

-iCarly is a 30-minute (a.k.a.
-20-minute) sitcom on Nickelodeon about Carly Shay (played by Miranda Cosgrove).
+iCarly is a 30-minute (= 20-minute) sitcom on Nickelodeon about Carly Shay (played by Miranda Cosgrove).
 It takes place in Seattle.
 Carly is in eighth grade (13 or 14) in the first episode (Miranda Cosgrove is roughly the same age, perhaps a year older depending), and the fifth season just began, which should correlate with her senior year but children’s shows aren’t exactly known for their continuity so all you can count on is that she is a few years older now.
-(Just her, everyone else is the exact same age.)

 Carly’s mother has never been mentioned, so whatever happened to her, she’s not the in the picture.
 We’ve never met the father, either.
 He’s in the Air Force, stationed on a submarine out of Europe.

 So Carly lives with her older brother, Spencer (played by Jerry Trainor).
 Spencer is 26 in the first episode, so he’s considerably older than Carly – 12 or 13 years older.
 (Jerry Trainor is 3-4 years older than Spencer.)
 With that sort of difference, you might think they’re half-siblings, but that has never been mentioned.
-The other likelihood is that one of them was a horrible mistake. *LOL* (Is it in bad taste to put LOL in here like it’s a conversation?
-What’s worse is that I’m laughing at my own joke.
-Oh well.
-Bad taste wins.)
+The other likelihood is that one or the other of them was a horrible mistake.

-Carly’s long time best friend is Samantha Puckett (played by Jennette McCurdy), a sort of unintentionally beautiful girl with disgusting habits, who is violent, and mean, and who loves food, especially meat.
+Carly’s long time best friend is Samantha Puckett (played by Jennette McCurdy), who is very pretty but an absolute terror, a girl with disgusting habits, who is violent, and mean, and who loves food, especially meat (and especially ham).
 She’s so lovable even as she’s horrible.
 You know the type – she borrows money and doesn’t pay back.
 She’s constantly insulting everyone.
 Etc. Sam has an identical twin sister, Melanie, the complete opposite of her, who only appears in one episode, but she’s mentioned in two others.
-Sam’s father is another unknown, but he’s definitely gone, and her mother isn’t the worst out there, but she’s made fun of a lot, and drinks, and is the type who has lots of boyfriends and is always invested in them.
+Sam’s father is another unknown, but he’s definitely gone, and her mother isn’t the worst out there, but she’s made fun of a lot, and drinks excessively, and is the type who has lots of boyfriends and is always invested in them.

-Across the hall from Spencer and Carly’s apartment lives Freddie Benson (played by Nathan Kress), who has a long-time crush on Carly that varies in its visibility.
+Across the hall from Spencer and Carly’s apartment lives Freddie Benson (played by Nathan Kress), who has a long-time crush on Carly that sometimes is more present than at other times.
 Freddie also has a missing parent – his father – and his overbearing mother is amusing but smothers him to a ludicrous degree.
-Freddie is easy to make fun of with his meticulous habits (a product of his upbringing, no doubt), but he’s increasingly less nerdy as the show goes on, and as his arms grow larger.
+Freddie is easy to make fun of with his meticulous habits (a product of his upbringing, no doubt), but he’s increasingly less nerdy as the show goes on.

 Gibby has a pretty mom: